charles-keely/TheBoldUnknown/lead-generator/brand-guide.md

 evidence-minded

-never sensational

-never conspiratorial unless backed by evidence
+not conspiratorial unless backed by strong evidence

 thoughtful and atmospheric